jeromeetienne/threex.sportballs/README.md

 threex.sportballs
 =============

-threex.sportballs is a three.js extension which provide an sportballs for other developpers.
+threex.sportballs is a three.js extension which provide sport balls models.
-Thus they can copy it and start their own extension.
+This is a content extension, it helps when starting new projects.

 Show Don't Tell
 ===============